resonate/resonate-embeddings-cookbook/README.md

 ## Getting Started

 Inside Resonate's AI (rAI) are a series of models - the Resonate Consumer Behavioral Foundation Model and Resonate Elements Specialist Model.
 The inputs to the Resonate Consumer Behavioral Foundation Model are vast sums of behavioral, demographic and identity data.
-We use the embeddings in neural networks, gradient boosting, segmentation, etc.
+We use these embeddings in other models that are neural networks, gradient boosting, segmentation, etc.
-Resonate Embeddings become an additional input for your various specialist models.
-Using the cookbook codes provided here, you'll find they're easily incorporated into all Machine Learning algorithms.
+Resonate Embeddings may be used as an additional input for your own internal ML models.
+This repository contains useful code for getting started with a variety of familiar ML models and processes.
+You'll find they're easily incorporated into all Machine Learning algorithms.

 ![./imgs/embedding03.png](./imgs/embedding03.png)
 ![./imgs/embedding04.png](./imgs/embedding04.png)